 Located near Estes Park, Colorado, Rocky Mountain National Park is a year-round retreat for families, hikers and adventure lovers.
 The downtown area is charming, with bookstores and taffy shops to keep you entertained.
 Boasting flowers in spring and skiing in the winter, there’s never a bad time to visit.
 In fact, Estes Park has more than 3 million annual visitors, 80% of them tourists.

 Here’s everything you need to know before you go.

 How to get to Bear Lake trail

-Rocky Mountain National Park is located about an hour and a half northeast of Denver and an hour from Boulder.
+Rocky Mountain National Park is located about an hour and a half northwest of Denver and an hour from Boulder.
 It’s easy to access via wide open roads.
 Once you get into the park, the roads start to get windy, and can be perilous at night.